 Recently, there have been many reports of defective handguns firing when dropped.
 These occurrences of “drop fires” are particularly concerning and dangerous.
 However, the gun industry’s lack of safety regulation means that manufacturers are not compelled to fix defects unless lawsuits are brought by injured gun owners.

-Joe Lyon is a highly rated Cincinnati defective product and catastrophic injury lawyer representing plaintiffs nationwide in a wide variety of civil litigation claims.
+Joe Lyon is a highly-rated gun recall lawyer and product liability attorney representing plaintiffs nationwide in a wide variety of civil litigation claims.

-According to one study, from 2005-2010, nearly 3,800 people in the U.S. died from unintentional shootings.
-Gun manufacturers must be held responsible for this growing trend in the US.
-However, the Second Amendment guarantee of the right to bear arms, removing a defective firearm from the market is very difficult.
+According to one study, around 118 people in the U.S. die from unintentional shootings each year.
+Gun manufacturers must be held responsible for this growing trend in the U.S. However, due to the Second Amendment guarantee of the right to bear arms, removing a defective firearm from the market is very difficult.